-You see, I had this whole master plan to ship the obnoxious suitcase carrying all my heavy winter clothes (and one very yellow parka) back to the U.S. so I wouldn’t have to carry it around the world for a month.
+You see, I have this whole master plan to ship the obnoxious suitcase carrying all my heavy winter clothes (and one very yellow parka) back to the U.S. I’d rather not have to carry it around the world for the next month.

-Unfortunately, when I tried to ship it back from Buenos Aires, they wanted almost $400.
+I initially tried to ship it back from Buenos Aires, but they wanted almost $400.
 Preposterous!
 So, I checked the bag to Madrid figuring I’d have better luck shipping it back from Europe than South America.
 But I haven’t had enough time to fuss with it again until now.

-Luckily there was a post office in the Madrid airport and after filling out paperwork for an hour and parting with €100 (far more reasonable) I was approximately 40lbs lighter and had never felt better.
+Luckily there is a post office in the Madrid airport.
+So ,after filling out paperwork for an hour and parting with €100 (far more reasonable), I am now approximately 40lbs lighter and have never felt better.
 Finally, back to my traveling weight!

 Unfortunately, my joy would be short-lived.

-You can fly, but unfortunately, the lone flight per day between Lusaka and Livingstone (where you actually need to be in Zambia to see the Falls), left before my flight would arrive.
-With only one day planned for the falls, that simply wouldn’t work.
+Yes, you can fly.
+But unfortunately, the lone flight per day between Lusaka and Livingstone (where I actually need to be in Zambia to see the Falls), leaves before my flight will arrive.
+With only one day planned for the falls, that simply won’t work.

-So, it was time to look at flights outside my RTW ticket.
-Ultimately, I ended up booking the flight to Johannesburg on Qatar Airways, a connecting flight from Johannesburg to Livingstone on South African, and a one way ticket from Livingstone to Lusaka on ProFlight to catch back up with my RTW ticket.
+So, it’s time to look at flights outside my RTW ticket.
+Ultimately, I end up booking the flight to Johannesburg on Qatar Airways.
+Then, a connecting flight from Johannesburg to Livingstone on South African.
+And finally, a one way ticket from Livingstone to Lusaka on ProFlight to catch back up with my RTW ticket.

-It wasn’t cheap but the logistics worked, so I decided to go for it.
-In theory, it was a perfect plan.
+It isn’t cheap but the logistics work, so I decide to go for it.
+In theory, it’s a perfect plan.

 Enter Qatar Airways…

-I had a 90-minute connection in Doha which I thought was a comfortable amount of time.
-But as I sat at the gate in Madrid and our boarding time sailed by without fanfare, I started to get concerned.
-They posted a new departure time of 3:30pm (30 minutes later than scheduled), but I thought I’d still be OK.
-That still left me with an hour to make the connection.
+But as I sit at the gate in Madrid and our boarding time sails by without fanfare, I start to get concerned.
+They post a new departure time of 3:30pm (30 minutes later than scheduled), but I should still be OK with an hour to make the connection.
 No problem.

-I approached the gate agent to examine my options.
-Maybe there was a flight to Johannesburg on another airline that they’d be willing to put me on.
-The gate agent confirmed that there was no way I’d make my connection and started checking on other options.
-There was nothing else to Johannesburg from Madrid that day except one flight through London that still wouldn’t get me there in time to make the Livingstone flight.
+I approach the gate agent to examine my options.
+Maybe there is a flight to Johannesburg on another airline they can put me on?
+The gate agent confirms there is no way I’ll make my connection and starts checking on other options.
+Unfortunately, there is nothing else to Johannesburg from Madrid today.

-Since there was just one flight a day to Livingstone, if I couldn’t make that flight, there was no point in going to Johannesburg at all, I’d be stuck there and have to fly myself either to Lusaka or Nairobi to catch up with my RTW ticket.
+Since there is just one flight a day to Livingstone, if I can’t make that flight, there is no point in going to Johannesburg at all.
+I’ll be stuck there and have to fly myself either to Lusaka or Nairobi to catch up with my RTW ticket.

-Since my hotel in Livingstone was the only thing I still time to cancel and get a refund, I went ahead and did that.
-And I sent an e-mail to the tour company that was supposed to pick me up at the airport to cancel my guide for the next day.
+My hotel in Livingstone is the only thing I still have time to cancel and get a refund, so I go ahead and do that.
+And then I send an e-mail to the tour company that is supposed to pick me up at the airport tomorrow and cancel my guide for the day.

 And then out of nowhere…

-Finally, we landed in Doha and I was ready to make the “Doha Dash” to my new gate.
+Finally, we land in Doha and I’m poised and ready to make the “Doha Dash” to my new gate.
 The problem with the Doha airport (as Susan and I discovered last year) is that the entire terminal is under construction which necessitates the use of transfer buses on the tarmac, no jetways.

 The buses take forever.
-Once we were parked on the tarmac, it took 20 minutes to get off the plane, into the terminal and to the transfer desk, 5 minutes after the Johannesburg flight was due to depart.
-I was certain I was sunk.
+Once we are parked on the tarmac, it takes 20 minutes to get off the plane, into the terminal and to the transfer desk, 5 minutes after the Johannesburg flight is due to depart.
+I am certain I’m sunk.

-But I never should have doubted Qatar’s inability to dispatch even a single flight on time…the plane was still there!!!
-A change in aircraft (no doubt due to some other mechanical difficulty) had delayed boarding while they reassigned everyone’s seats.
-Hallelujah!!
+But I never should have doubted Qatar’s inability to dispatch even a single flight on time…the plane is still there!!!

-But Qatar wasn’t done screwing with me just yet.
-We then proceeded to sit on the tarmac for another hour awaiting takeoff and I began to worry about my connection in Johannesburg.
-I thought two hours would be plenty of time but with this delayed departure I was now down to 30 minutes.
+But Qatar isn’t done screwing with me just yet.
+We sit on the tarmac for another hour awaiting takeoff and I begin to worry about my connection in Johannesburg.
+Two hours should be plenty of time but with this delayed departure I’m now down to 30 minutes.

 Landing in Livingstone

-We touched down around noon and I was thrilled to finally arrive in Livingstone.
-I was so excited I could hardly stand it.
-But now I had a new problem.
+We touch down around noon and I am thrilled to finally arrive in Livingstone.
+I’m so excited I can hardly stand it.

-I’d canceled my airport pick-up and hotel room.
-Luckily, the tour company hadn’t checked their e-mail since last night so they never got my message about the cancellation.
+In another incredible stroke of luck, the tour company hadn’t checked their e-mail since last night.
+So they never got my message about the cancellation.
 First problem solved!

-I was greeted at the airport by Roy with NiceUp Travel who would be my guide for the falls that day.
-The company was recommended to me by my friend Ana who visited Victoria Falls several months ago.
-I asked Roy to take me to the Protea Hotel which is where I’d had a reservation before I canceled it.
-Hopefully they would still have a room available.
+I’m greeted at the airport by Roy with NiceUp Travel who will be my guide for the falls today.
+(The company was recommended to me by my friend Ana who visited Victoria Falls several months ago.)
+I ask Roy to take me to the Protea Hotel where I originally had a reservation before I canceled it.
+Hopefully they might still have a room available.

-Unfortunately, they’d already re-sold my room, but thankfully they were willing to call around for me until they found something else.
-I ended up at the Chrismar Hotel which was absolutely lovely and $50 cheaper a night than the Protea.
+Unfortunately, they’d already re-sold my room.
+But thankfully they are willing to call around for me until they find something else.
+I end up at the Chrismar Hotel which is absolutely lovely and $50 cheaper a night than the Protea.
 Score!

-I asked Roy to give me an hour to shower and change and then we headed for the falls.
+I ask Roy to give me an hour to shower and change and then we’re off to the falls.